jayaddison/mrhs-kph-enigma-decode/README.md

   - The selection and arrangement of Enigma rotors used
   - The ring settings applied to the rotors
   - The pairing/remapping of keyboard letters used by the transmitting device
+  - The message key: some characters randomly chosen by the transmitting radio officer

 These would all have been available to the intended recipients of the transmission as part of a codebook.
 Fortunately for us, MRHS also provided a snippet of exactly such a codebook, and so we do not need to brute-force (e.g. try every combination) or otherwise crack (identify flaws in the Enigma protocol and use those to -- sometimes vastly -- reduce the number of combinations to try) the ciphertext.